zowe/zowe-client-java-sdk/README.md

 ## Build

 Java 11 and above is required to compile JAR file.
-Maven is required to build JAR file.

 The following maven command at the root prompt of the project will produce zowe-client-java-sdk.jar in the target directory: